Home Computer Wing

 Epson PX4+ (Japan 1985)

-The Epson PX 4+ is a CP/M computer, successor to the HX-20 (from 1981), but is based on the PX-8.
+The Epson PX 4+ is a CP/M computer, successor to the HX-20, but is based on the PX-8.
 It has an virtual 80x25 LCD screen .
 The actual screen is 40x8.
 The display could be angled for best viewing.
 Incorporated to the right is also a small thermal printer.
 This slot could also be used for tape recorder or RAM expansion.
 The computer has a full size qwerty keyboard and a line of extra function keys above.
 An external power supply or 4 x AA-size standard cells keep the computer running.
 On the back are odd non standard connectors for RS232, serial printer and parallel printer.
 The 4+ model includes an 120 Kbyte RAM disk.
-Click here for a big picture of the Epson PX4+

 This computer kindly donated by Pär Bertilsson